-The Start Referee must remain at the start from the beginning of the official inspection time and until the end of a training/event.
+The Start Referee must remain at the start from the beginning of the official inspection time and until the end of a training/event to:

-- He makes sure that the regulations for the start and the start organisation are properly observed. - He determines late and false starts. - He must be able to communicate immediately with the Jury at all times (see art.
-705.5). - He reports the names of the competitors who did not start to the Referee, and informs the Jury of all infringements against the rules, such as false or delayed starts or violations against the rules for equipment. - He must ensure that reserve bibs are available at the start.
+- Make sure that the regulations for the start and the start organisation are properly observed. - Determine late and false starts. - Be a point of contact for the Jury at all times and immediately (see art.
+705.5). - Report the names of the competitors who did not start to the Referee, and informs the Jury of all infringements against the rules, such as false or delayed starts or violations against the rules for equipment. - Ensure that reserve bibs are available at the start.